YiCave/Bitcoin_HMM/README.md

          Purpose: Relates the net amount moving to/from exchanges to the overall trading activity.
 A high absolute value suggests that exchange flows are significant relative to trading volume, potentially having a larger price impact.
          Potential signal:
-         large positive/negative values coinciding with price moves might confirm flow-driven pressure.
+         large positive/negative values coinciding with price moves might confirm flow-driven pressure
-        ```

          👉netflow_to_volume
          Calculation: Total Netflow / Trading Volume
          Purpose: Relates the net amount moving to/from exchanges to the overall trading activity.
-A high absolute value suggests that exchange flows are significant relative to trading volume, potentially having a larger price impact.
+A high absolute value suggests that exchange flows are
+         significant relative to trading volume, potentially having a larger price impact.
          Potential signal:
          large positive/negative values coinciding with price moves might confirm flow-driven pressure.
+        ```

 Transaction count features (not gud)
 👉tx_count_per_volume